Your choice of media database can make the difference between your startup getting its story in front of the right people or going unheard.

 If you’re doing PR outreach for a tech startup then Pressfarm is an ideal media database partner for you.

-?
-We have details for 50,000 tech writers, bloggers, and influencers in many niches from the USA, Canada, Australia, and the UK
+We have details for over 75,000 tech writers, bloggers, and influencers in many niches from the USA, Canada, Australia, and the UK

-?
 Our system is simple and easy to use yourself, but all of our packages include Account Executive support.
-Our Account Executives will build your starting list for you!
+Our Account Executives will build your custom media lists for you!

-?
-The pricint is annual because you can't really see the benefits of PR in one month (as the publication process is usually longer than that).
-If you don't use what's included in your package and you want to leave, we'll refund you accordingly.
+We give you access to our media database for a year because you can’t really see the benefits of media outreach in four weeks (as the publication process is usually longer than that).
+If you don’t use everything in your package and you want to leave, we’ll refund you accordingly.